pangenome/sweepga/docs/fastga_pangenome_analysis.typ

 == Validation of Theoretical Model

-=== The Complexity Reduction: From O(H²·L) to O(H·L) Scan Time

-The dramatic speedup of concatenated self-alignment reveals a deeper algorithmic advantage than simple constant-factor improvements.
-The key insight: *sorting all k-mers together reduces scan time from O(H²·L) to O(H·L)*, while the H² match enumeration happens locally in cache.

-*All-pairs merge approach*: For each of H² genome pairs, we merge two sorted k-mer tables.
-Each merge scans O(L) k-mers, yielding *O(H²·L)* total.
-With H=7, we perform 42 merges at ~3.7s each = 155.3s total.

-*Concatenated self-alignment*: We sort k-mers from *all* H genomes into a single table of size H·L. We then trace *one path* through this sorted sequence.
-When we encounter a k-mer shared between genomes i and j, they are *adjacent* in the sorted order—regardless of which pair (i,j) they represent.
-A single O(H·L) scan discovers all matches across all H² pairs simultaneously.

-The complexity reduction is *H-fold*: from O(H²·L) to O(H·L).
-For H=7, we predict ~7× speedup from this effect.
-Using `-f 70` (which matches the per-pair k-mer density of all-pairs mode), we observe *10.4× speedup*—close to the theoretical 7×.
-The additional ~1.5× gain comes from eliminating process creation overhead and improved cache locality.
+=== Validating the Scan/Emission Decomposition

+The observed speedup validates the scan/emission cost model.
+With H=7:

+*All-pairs*: 42 separate merge operations at ~3.7s each = 155.3s total.
+Each merge involves O(L) scan operations plus O(L) emissions per pair, totaling O(H²·L) scan ops and O(H²·L) emissions.

+*Self-alignment with `-f 70`*: One scan through H·L entries = 14.94s.
+The scan phase is O(H·L), while emission remains O(H²·L).

+The *10.4× speedup* (close to theoretical 7×) confirms that scan costs are substantial relative to emission costs.
+The extra ~1.5× beyond 7× reflects that c_scan is actually worse in all-pairs mode due to cache thrashing across H² separate merge operations, plus process creation overhead.

 === The Geometric Intuition

 Consider the H×H×L lattice of potential matches—for each of H² genome pairs, L positions could match.
 Explicit all-pairs traverses this lattice pair-by-pair, performing H² separate O(L) scans.
-Concatenated self-alignment exploits sorted order to trace a *single path* through this entire lattice.
+Self-alignment exploits sorted order to trace a *single path* through this entire lattice: one O(H·L) scan that discovers all H² pairwise relationships.

-The sorted k-mer table encodes a "bundle" describing all matches across all genome pairs.
+The sorted k-mer table encodes a "bundle" of all matches across all genome pairs.
 Matching k-mers cluster together regardless of which genomes they came from.
-Following this bundle through the sorted k-mer ascent, we visit each potential match exactly once, discovering all H² pairwise relationships in O(H·L) time.
+Following this bundle through the sorted k-mer sequence, we perform O(H·L) scan operations while emitting O(H²·L) seed pairs from cache-local enumeration.

-This is analogous to the difference between O(N²) pairwise duplicate detection versus O(N log N) sort-and-scan: sorting provides implicit structure that makes all-vs-all comparison "free" after the sort.
-The sorted order *is* the index into the H×H×L matching space.

 === Empirical Confirmation